foo290/Django-REST-API/README.md

 ## Quick start
 The steps to getting started is very simple.
-Like any other app, this can be installed easyly by adding "api_response" in your installed apps like:
+Like any other app, this can be installed easily by adding "api_response" in your installed apps like:

 ### Step 1 :-
 Add "api_response" to your INSTALLED_APPS setting like this: